Preikestolen - The Pulpit Rock

 The flat surfaces has spectacular landscapes.
 It was so beautiful that I forgot and hardly felt any body pains or tiredness that I had due to my fever.

-The hike provided an ample opportunities for photography.
+The hike provided ample opportunities for photography.
 Every corner and every bit of the hike is extraordinary and incredible.
 Any number of pictures taken is injustice to the beauty of the path, fjords and mountains.

 At various points of the hike, there were boards providing information of how many kilometers we had completed and how many kilometers were remaining for the peak.